 In research, as in teaching, the Faculty’s range spans the whole of British, European, American, Asian and African history from the ancient world to the present.
 As well as having a long-established expertise in British and European history, Cambridge has particular strengths in Extra-European History.
 While some of the most famous Cambridge historians have focused on political and constitutional history, the Faculty has also played a central role in the development of the history of political thought and in the flourishing fields of economic, social and cultural history.
 Its members include specialists in business and religious history and in the history of population, the family and gender.

-The Faculty offers two research qualifications in History:
+The Faculty offers three research based qualifications:

-• Master of Philosophy (MPhil.)
+The Master of Philosophy (MPhil)

-• Doctor of Philosophy (PhD.)
+The Doctor of Philosophy (PhD)